logigearcorp/docs.testarchitect.com/content/user-guide/working-with-test-results/converting-test-results/xml-result-conversion-command-line-tool/running-convertresults-command-xml-result-conversion-tool.md

 Ensure the following requirements are met:

--   You have installed or upgraded your Java Runtime Environment \(JRE\) to at least **version 8**, which is necessary to run convertresults tool on your machine.
+-   You have installed or upgraded your Java Runtime Environment \(JRE\) to at least version 8, which is necessary to run convertresults tool on your machine.
--   **JRE version 8** must be set as the default JRE.
+-   JRE version 8 must be set as the default JRE.
 -   The user name has permission to log into the repository.
 -   Run the XML Result Conversion command line tool on the repository server machine.